sahilchess/pixeldust/submissions/glowstick/README.md

 | ESP32-S3-DevkitC   | ESP32-S3-DevkitC                                | 1        | [allegro, N8R8 i think](https://allegro.cz/nabidka/modul-esp32-s3-devkitc-1-wroom-1-n16r8-16mb-flash-wifi-bluetooth-usb-c-17303767653)          | 13+2$ | |Adafruit AHT20 board         | Adafruit_AHT20                         | 1        | [Botland.cz](https://botland.cz/multifunkcni-senzory/17199-aht20-snimac-teploty-a-vlhkosti-i2c-adafruit-4566-5904422364311.html)         | 6$+4$ shipping |
 | 300Ohm            | R_Axial_DIN0207_L6.3mm_D2.5mm_P10.16mm_Horizontal | 2       |          |       |

+## Design

+I started out with a perhaps unoriginal goal of a 8x8 neopixel matrix, because everyone loves displaying things!
+Knowing that the MCU can´t give more than 500mA (and wanting to use my matrix at more than 1/10 brightness :P ), I checked the allowed parts list to see how I can get those 4A for a blinding fullbright matrix, so I put an USBC receptacle, PD controller and a buck converter in my schematic.
+I spent multiple days painfully trying to get info about the intended schematics for those components (apparently, a 5V converter isn´t just "ground goes here, bad voltage goes in here, 5V goes out here", who knew?).
+When i realised that i´m actually behind on time because of this research, I hurried to make a PCB... only to see that the footprints for these things scream "DRC violation" and cannot be soldered by a human.
+I decided i don´t want to bother with them anymore and shelved the design (maybe i´ll use onboard+PCBA for it).
+Starting with a clean slate, the AHT20 sensor in the component list caught my eye, because i like things that interact with the environment.
+I decided to make a thermometer-like board, and since most thermometers are long and thin and it was 1AM, I went with the S3 DevkitC, because "it has a similar shape" (this made my board into a not-so-thin Glowpad instead of a Glowstick).
+After making an Adafruit AHT20 board footprint myself because i couldn´t find it anywhere, I made the PCB, added a lot of needlesly broken out pins as always, and made the thermometer firmware.
 Some images of your design (make sure to include both the PCB and Schematic!):